 - In the late nineties, I worked, lived, and loved in Le Zephyr, a rather well-rated cozy and bohemian French restaurant/bistro in Paris’ 20th arrondissement.
 (The friends and owners, a Jewish-Berber couple of Algerian immigrants, have unfortunately sold the place since, and the operation has been turned into a regular café.
 The charming art deco atmosphere is still there though.)

 - On 9/11 at 9 o’clock, I was eating French toast when I saw the smoking towers from a rooftop in Crown Heights.

-- Later, I lived in Israel for seven years with my family in Bnei-Brak, a suburb of Tel-Aviv, where we ran a photo studio (and even made portraits of the Chernobyler Rabbi5).
+- Later, I lived in Israel for seven years with my family in Bnei-Brak, a suburb of Tel-Aviv, where we ran a little photo studio.

 - Right now, we are living and working in Vienna, relying heavily on the city’s many wonderful coffeehouses.
 As they say about Viennese coffeehouses: There’s one you’d use as your office, another one as your living room, and still another that serves as your salon.
 And then there’s the one you’d never go to.